alezirczy/SQL-Projects/#1 - Soccer Leagues/README.md

 ***
 5. For each country, find the team that has won the most home games in the '2011/2012' season.
 Returns the country name and team name.
 ***
-6. In a pivot table, ¿How many games per season are there in each country?
+6. In a pivot table, ¿How many games per season are there in England?
 ***
 7. In a pivot table, ¿How many teams per season are there in each of the following countries: Germany, Italy?
 ***